bobondemon/MixtureFA/README.md

 # MixtureFA (Mixtures of Factor Analyzers)

-This is a toolbox written in python for training the (Mixture of) Factor Analyizer.
+This is a toolbox written in python for training/inferencing the (Mixture of) Factor Analyizer.

 >(Only in Mandarin) Detailed math of FA/MFA: see [blog](https://bobondemon.github.io/2018/02/11/Mixtures-of-Factor-Analyzers/)